KisloTAooAnkit/SWIFTUI_Practice/README.md

 # Anim-Code
-## This is a demo application with a mockup UI for a E learning based application
+## This is a mockup UI for a E learning based application

 ### This app is completely implemented in SWIFTUI and includes native transitions and native animations without any external package